roman-milk/roman-milk.github.io/kristen-finally-fucks-daddy-pt-01.md

+===

- ****** Kristen Finally Fucks Daddy Pt.
-01 ****** byNonStopFunGuy© And Daddy loved it.
+And Daddy loved it.
 She's young, pretty, with big tits and very tanned skin.
 He hadn't fucked a girl that age in -- well, I assume, a long time.
 Her tight velvet cunt felt wonderful; the fact a girl wanted him to fuck her, was such a satisfying feeling, given how my Mom treats him.
 He came so hard in Melanie's pussy.

  I have no idea if this is how Daddy actually fucked Melanie, when those pictures were taken.
 But, it made total sense that it could have happened like that, just as I described.